-The princesse de Lamballe was Marie Antoinette’s foremost heroine.
-She returned to France from the safety of London so that Marie Antoinette could have a friend with her in the months before the king was deposed – and the brave woman was slaughtered just weeks after Marie Antoinette’s husband was deposed.
+The Princess of Lamballe was Marie Antoinette’s foremost heroine.
+She returned to France from the safety of London so that Marie Antoinette could have a friend with her in the months before the King was deposed – and the brave woman was slaughtered just weeks after this deposition.

 Fortunately, the brave town councillor Daujon, faced down the thugs and, with a mixture of cunning and flattery, persuaded the thugs to move on to the centre of Paris with their ‘trophies’ (Lamballe’s body, in gruesome bits).